 4. Shampoo

 In an emergency situation, run to the bathroom and grab that shampoo bottle.
-This shouldn’t be used every time, as it’s obviously intended for hair.
-But if you’re stuck for ideas, then try out shampoo.
+Don’t use this every time, as it’s obviously intended for hair.

 How to Use Shampoo for Laundry

 Shampoo should be used for handwashing clothes.
 For a sink full of water, use one teaspoon of shampoo.
 Use more for larger basins of water.
-Mix first, before adding clothes.
-Hand wash as normal.
+Mix first before adding clothes.
+Hand wash as usual.
 If the item is heavily soiled, first soak for 30 minutes.

 Type | Cleaner |